Peak Resources & the Preservation of Knowledge

 Fox writes “I’m starting to worry, though, about the possibility of a new information Dark Age.
 When I asked a university librarian recently the best way to preserve some interesting emails I had, she said I should print them out on paper and put them in a box.
 One of the strengths of paper as a data-storage technology is that it can preserve information that no one really intends to preserve.
 To someone with embarrassing photos on Facebook, it can seem as if the Internet does the same thing.
 But Facebook may be gone in a few decades, whereas paper has proved itself over centuries.
 Printing has the added benefit of mass redundancy – even if most copies of a book or old newspaper are destroyed, a few may live on in attics or libraries” (Fox).

 But if it is possible to preserve knowledge longer than paper will last, we ought to try.
 Perhaps words can be printed on non-corrosive metals or other extremely durable substances.

 We should also leave our descendants with information they can be amazed by.
 Especially a list of the millions of species we drove extinct, and pictures of as many of them as possible to preserve awareness of the wonderful life that used to exist before 7+ billion humans took over most of the planet.
 We owe it to them.
-It’s the least we could do, since it is highly unlikely we’ll clean up our nuclear wastes, toxic mining pollution, superfund sites, and other toxins we’ve left our descendants to cope with, but without the cheap and plentiful energy we have now to do it far more easily.
+It’s the least we could do, since it is highly unlikely we’ll clean up our toxic nuclear, mining, and industrial waste and are a leaving them climate changed world where crazy weather will make it hard to grow crops reliably, among other sins.

 If we can spend billions on microchip factories that are out-of-date within two years, surely we have the resources to save some useful knowledge and music for our descendants.